 - The process plant features a compact design on a common base frame.
 The base frame stands on load cells.
 Metering of raw materials is performed via the load cells.

-- Concentrated skimmed milk is metered out via load cells in the process container.
+- Concentrated skimmed milk is metered out via load cells in the process vessel.
 Palm oil is added via one of the Conti-TDS intake nozzles.
 This leads to the creation of a stable emulsion within this process step.

 - The second Conti-TDS intake nozzle is used to induct the powdered components, e.g. milk powder and a powder premix.
 These components are wetted spontaneously to form an agglomerate-free product.

 - The product is heated and pasteurised via a heat exchanger integrated in the bypass circulation line.